Electrons, Cold Atoms & Quantum Circuits (888F3)

 Topics covered include:

-- The continuous Stern-Gerlach effect.
-Measurement of the Spin.
+- The continuous Stern-Gerlach effect and measurement of the Spin.

 - Basics of Bose-Einstein condensation.